-In a time where true crime is dominating as a genre favorite, Discovery Channel has dipped their toes into the pond with one heavy hitter of a limited series.
+As true-crime continues to gain traction in the movies and television sphere, Discovery Channel decided to try its hand at the genre with one heavy hitter of a show.
 Manhunt: Unabomber is an eight-part limited series that follows the crimes, investigation, and eventual arrest and conviction of Ted Kaczynski, better know as the Unabomber, who pleaded guilty to 16 bombings and was sentenced to life in prison.
-The focus of the series rests on the man who was essential in identifying this killer, FBI agent and criminal profiler James "Fitz" Fitzgerald.
-As a pivotal part of the real case, fans will be glad to know that Manhunt: Unabomber's portrayal of James Fitzgerald is accurate, and the real man has given actor Sam Worthington — and the series — his stamp of approval.
+The series spends the bulk of its time following the man who was essential in identifying this killer: FBI agent and criminal profiler James "Fitz" Fitzgerald.
+As he’s a crucial figure in the real case, fans will be glad to know that Manhunt: Unabomber's portrayal of James Fitzgerald is accurate, and the real man has given actor Sam Worthington — and the series — his stamp of approval.

 "They are in the high 80 percentile [of accuracy]," Fitzgerald says in a phone interview with Bustle, though he adds that "the Fitz character is a composite character."
 But while the real Fitz didn't do every interview or crime scene visit, he "knew the agents who did, debriefed the agents who had been there, or looked at pictures of crime scenes."
 Overall, he says the series is "a metaphorical look at my role in the Unabomber case, as well as bits and pieces of other agents who did it.
 It’s relatively factual.
 I will say, if it is about language analysis that is shown on the screen, that was me.
 That was the real Fitz."